abosaad15/python-stack/Django/README.md

-# Skills gained
+# Objectives
-Below are some skilles i gainted while working on these projects:
+Below are some objectives and skills i gainted while working on these projects:

   - Understand the benefits of an MVC/MTV framework.
   - Understand how routes are divided between project and app level urls.py files.